AdobeDocs/commerce-operations.en/help/install/prerequisites/php-settings.md

    Magento 2.1 and later use PHP code comments for code generation.

-{:.bs-callout-info}
+>[!NOTE]
+>
-To avoid issues during installation and upgrade, we strongly recommend you apply the same PHP settings to both the PHP command-line configuration and the PHP web server plug-in configuration.
+>To avoid issues during installation and upgrade, we strongly recommend you apply the same PHP settings to both the PHP command-line configuration and the PHP web server plug-in configuration.
 For more information, see the next section.

 ## Step 1: Find PHP configuration files {#php-required-find}